Babunator/Learning-python/Pyhon basics/oop.md

 # A book is destroyed
 ```
 **The __init__(), __str__(), __len__() and __del__() methods**\
-These special methods are defined by their use of underscores.
-They allow us to use Python specific functions on objects created through our class.
+These `special method`  are defined by their use of underscores.
+They allow us to use Python `specific functions` on `objects` created through our `class`.